elcorto/docwatch/README.md

 $ docwatch foo.tex
 ```

 which will use `pandoc -o foo.pdf foo.tex`.
-However, TeX projects
+However, TeX projects usually have
-usually have a `main.tex` and many source files included in main, so the
+a `main.tex` and many source files included in main, so the `docwatch` model
-`docwatch` model (open and render one single file) doesn't apply here.
-In this
+(open and render one single file) doesn't apply here.
+In this case, it makes
-case, it makes sense use something like [latexmk] with make-like behavior to
+sense to use something like [latexmk] with make-like behavior to watch all
-watch all `*.tex` files.
-Furthermore, [latexmk] has its own preview mode
+`*.tex` files.
+Furthermore, [latexmk] has its own preview mode (`latexmk
-(`latexmk -pvc`)!
+-pvc`)!

 You may need to define the pdf viewer: